-Peer pressure is something that people of all ages may experience that simply because all age people have peers.
+Peer pressure is something that people of all ages may experience simply because all age people have peers.
 Irrespective of the fact that you are a teen, an employee, an employer, or a volunteer having peers is good.
 This enables us to grow, stay motivated, and be inspired, and we can do the same for them.
 Though sometimes having peers means you can experience peer pressure.
 There are many things about which children can feel pressured into that you don’t know.
 When your child goes online, you should realize that technology is changing the concept of peer pressure.
 You need to protect your children from peer pressure.

 - Peers are people of your age or close to it who have experiences and interests similar to yours.